ABOUT UNITED WAY WORLDWIDE

 OUR OPPORTUNITY FOR IMPACT

-Throughout the pandemic United Way was able to impact over 60 million lives a year worldwide, spanning 1,100 communities over 37 countries.
+The pandemic highlighted that, with more than a century developing deep roots and trust in the communities it serves, United Way was able to impact over 60 million lives a year worldwide, spanning 1,800 communities over more than 40 countries.
 It did this by creating opportunities for all individuals and families to achieve their potential.
 United Way’s unique role is that, in many communities, it is the only nonprofit developing local solutions to address educational and health disparities as well as financial empowerment.
 Its emphasis on education, financial stability and health ensures that individuals and families have the building blocks for a good quality of life and a strong community.
-And, even before the worldwide call to focus on diversity, equity and inclusion, United Way Worldwide also led the charge for the United Way network to explicitly embrace the principles of equity and justice.
+Interestingly, even before the worldwide call to focus on diversity, equity and inclusion, United Way Worldwide also led the charge for the United Way network to explicitly embrace the principles of equity and justice.

 The hallmark, and yet the challenge, of United Way is that it has traditionally allowed and celebrated the ability of Local United Ways to craft solutions that were unique to their specific communities, especially due to its federated structure.
 As a result, the leader must be able to integrate best thinking worldwide with a community-centered approach that informs where the focus should be, leading through influence and collaboration.